KiarieLinus/CountriesApp/README.md

 - Navigation Compose : library to add navigation elements to your compose projects
 - Dagger-Hilt : a library for  dependency injection in Android apps that works seamlessly with Compose.
--Accompanist: Used as a paging library for horizantal paging of compossables
+-Accompanist: Used as a paging library for horizontal paging of composable

 ## Design & Features